habiburahmanrulialif/FeedbackApi/README.md

 > Creating a virtual environment is optional, but it is usually better to do so if you know how.
 > [Postgresql](https://www.postgresql.org/download/) must be installed and running, and create database named : feedbackDb.
 > [Docker](https://docs.docker.com/engine/install/) must be installed and running.
+> Change the Database_URL on database.py as per your database.

 Install docker-compose
 ```